Capacity Results for Binary Fading Interference Channels with Delayed CSIT

 \subsubsection{Interference-free Bits}

 Using Delayed-CSIT transmitters can identify previously transmitted bits such that if retransmitted, they do not create any further interference.
 The following examples clarify this idea.

 \emph{ Example 1} [Creating interference channels with side information]: Suppose at a time instant, each one of the transmitters simultaneously sends one data bit.
 The bits of ${\sf Tx}_1$ and ${\sf Tx}_2$ are denoted by $a_1$ and $b_1$ respectively.
-Later, using Delayed-CSIT, transmitters figure out that only the cross links were equal to $1$ at this time instant as shown in Figure~\ref{fig:opp7-8-9}(a).
+Later, using Delayed-CSIT, transmitters figure out that only the cross links were equal to $1$ at this time instant as shown in Fig.~\ref{fig:opp7-8-9}(a).
 This means that in future, transmission of these bits will no longer create interference at the unintended receivers.
-In other words, these bits can be transferred to a sub-problem, where in a two-user interference channel, ${\sf Rx}_i$ has apriori access to $\hbox{W}_{\bar{i}}$, $i=1,2$.
-Since there will be no interference in this sub-problem, such bits can be communicated at higher rates.

-\emph{ Example 2} [Creating interference channels with swapped receivers and side information]: Assume that at a time instant, transmitters one and two simultaneously send data bits, say $a_2$ and $b_2$ respectively.
-Again through Delayed-CSIT, transmitters realize that all links except the link between ${\sf Tx}_1$ and ${\sf Rx}_2$ were equal to $1$, see Figure~\ref{fig:opp7-8-9}(b).
+\emph{ Example 2} [Creating interference channels with swapped receivers and side information]: Assume that at a time instant, transmitters one and two simultaneously send data bits $a_2$ and $b_2$ respectively.
+Again through Delayed-CSIT, transmitters realize that all links except the link between ${\sf Tx}_1$ and ${\sf Rx}_2$ were equal to $1$, see Fig.~\ref{fig:opp7-8-9}(b).
 In a similar case, assume that at another time instant, transmitters one and two send data bits $a_3$ and $b_3$ at the same time.